 About the Honor Society

-Members of the Honor Society are held to the Code of Honor, the highest standards of integrity, humility, respect, leadership, and service.
-These standards have been required of members since the organization was founded in 1925.
-Over the past 90 years, we’ve celebrated the achievements of more than 1.5 million alumni.
+Members of the Honor Society are held to the Code of Honor, the highest standards of humility, equity, integrity, respect, leadership, and service.
+Character, personal accountability, and social responsibility have been valued by our organization since our founding in 1925.
+The Code of Honor reflects the core values of and standards for participation within our organization.
+Over the past 90 years, we’ve celebrated the honorable actions and achievements of nearly two million alumni.

 |Debate Result||Merit Points Earned|

 ||HS NSDA Events*: 6

 |Losing a round of Debate||HS NSDA Events: 3HS non-NSDA Events: 2

 *NSDA "Main" Debate Events are Policy Debate, Lincoln-Douglas Debate, Public Forum Debate, World Schools Debate, and Big Questions

 |8-pt scale||30-pt scale||60-100-pt scale||Merit Pts/speech||Tourn. place||Merit Points Earned|